ASingham/MMAN4020_T3_2022_Purple_House/README.md

   alt="Alt text"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

+## Device Shutdown Procedure
+To shutdown the remote telemetry module, all power supplies to the board must be disconnected.
+This includes both the micro-USB and the LiPO battery if connected.

+If no battery is connected and only micro-USB is being used to power the device, disconnection can occur from outside the housing by unplugging the micro-USB cable from the power source.

+However, if a LiPO battery is installed, use the following steps:
+1. First remove the clear enclosure lid to allow access to the component connections.

+2. Once inside, remvoe the micro-USB connection (if disconnection from the board end is preferred).

+3. Then, remove the power supply coming from the battery by carefully removing the JST-PK plug from the socket on the board.
+    ** Note, this plug may be difficult to pull out, but avoid using excessive force to ensure no damage to the components or connections is caused.

 ## Data Visualisation
 1. Visualising the live temperature data received from the operating device